RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 > * Languages often include extensibility mechanisms for defining new modeling elements, leading to domain-specific languages.
 >
 > * UML, proposed by OMG within the MDA framework, is a general-purpose language with various diagrams and extension mechanisms.
 It can be seen as a family of languages due to its variability, correlated languages like OCL, and domain-specific profiles.

 ---

+## 6.3 GENERAL-PURPOSE VS. DOMAIN-SPECIFIC MODELING LANGUAGES

+As mentioned in Chapter 1, modeling languages are classified as domain-specific or general-purpose.

+*Domain-Specific Modeling Languages (DSMLs, or DSLs for short)* are languages designed for specific domains, contexts, or companies to support people describing things in those domains.

+*General-Purpose Modeling Languages (GPMLs, or GMLs/GPLs)* are modeling notations applicable to any sector or domain.

+However, this distinction is not so deterministic and well-defined.
+Deciding whether a language is a DSL or GPL is not a binary choice.
+For instance, UML and similar languages seem to belong to the latter group, since they can model any domain.
+However, if we consider modeling in general, UML is a DSL tailored to the specification of (mainly object-oriented) software systems.

+The decision on whether to use UML (or any other GPL) or a DSL for a modeling project is significant.
+While UML may not be the best option for certain domains (like user interaction design), a domain-specific language tailored to that domain can produce better results.
+However, discussing DSL vs. UML without acknowledging UML’s many-domains language (MDL) nature is misleading.
+UML may not be suitable for all domains, but it can be easily applied to model many of them successfully.

+UML may have flaws, but we’re aware of them.
+Creating an unnecessary DSL may repeat UML’s mistakes.
+Avoid reinventing the wheel.
+If your DSL resembles UML, consider using a subset of UML and avoiding new "almost-UML" notations.

+On the theoretical side, concerning GPLs, one may wonder if a language to be a GPL must also be Turing-complete.
+If not, it means it’s not truly "general," since it can’t solve every problem.
+However, this interpretation is rarely considered, and the definition of a language as GPL or DSL is more a matter of practice or subjectivity.
+Martin Fowler clarifies that even deciding whether a set of concepts (or operations) is a language or just a set of operations within another language is a matter of perspective.

+---

+> **Résumé** :
+>
+> * Modeling languages are classified as domain-specific or general-purpose.
+>
+> * Domain-Specific Modeling Languages (DSMLs, or DSLs for short) are designed for specific domains to support people describing things in those domains.
+>
+> * General-Purpose Modeling Languages (GPMLs, or GMLs/GPLs) are applicable to any sector or domain.
+>
+> * The distinction between DSL and GPL is not binary, as seen with UML, which can model any domain but is tailored to software systems.
+>
+> * UML, while not suitable for all domains, can be effectively applied to model many domains successfully.
+>
+> * Avoid reinventing the wheel by using a subset of UML instead of creating a new DSL.
+>
+> * The definition of a language as GPL or DSL is subjective, with the distinction often based on practical considerations rather than strict theoretical criteria.

+---